4.3. Preferences

 Horizontal / Vertical

 Enter arbitrary values to adjust the distances between modules for the autoArrange scripting command.
-(The settings do not directly translate to pixels but depend on the zoom and other factors.)
+(These settings do not directly correspond to pixels but depend on zoom level and other factors.)

 Network Zoom Style